Picture Books

 When a bushfire destroys Potoroo’s home, he becomes one of the last surviving Gilbert’s Potoroos at Two Peoples Bay in Western Australia.
 Frightened, hurt and alone, Potoroo needs a new home – somewhere safe from predators and with plenty of his favourite food.
 Luckily, a team of conservationists know where Potoroo can go to be safe.

 One Potoroo: A Story of Survival is a beautifully illustrated book about the world’s most endangered marsupial, the Gilbert’s Potoroo, and the conservation work that has kept this unique Australian alive.
-Released August 2021, this book is published under Penny's pen name, Penny Jaye.
-It was a 2022 CBCA Notable Book, was shortlisted for the 2022 Environment Award for Children's Literature and received a Certificate of Commendation in the Royal Zoological Society of New South Wales' Whitley Book Awards for best book in the Children's Conservation Awareness category.
-For more information visit www.pennyjaye.com |
+Released August 2021, this book is published by CSIRO Publishing and is written under Penny's pen name, Penny Jaye. |

 The Other Brother (written as Penny Jaye)